Auto Insurance in Florida: Find the Best Rates and Coverage

 Does Florida require PIP coverage?

 Yes.
-Personal Injury Protection (PIP) is mandatory under Florida’s no-fault law and helps pay medical expenses regardless of fault.
+Personal Injury Protection is required under Florida’s no-fault system and helps pay certain medical expenses regardless of fault.

 How can I reduce my car insurance premium?